duganchen/SDLOpenGLIntro/README.markdown

 https://github.com/meandmark/SDLOpenGLIntro

-This version uses CMake as the build system and is written for exception safety, using C++11.
+This version uses CMake as the build system and is written for exception safety.
+It expects a C++11 compiler.

 The program provides a simple example of a SDL program that uses OpenGL.
 It creates a window and draws a purple rectangle in the window.
 Press a key on the